 Advocacy Programs (VIC)

-The National Trust runs a range of ongoing heritage programs that align with our mission to engage with the community to appreciate, conserve, and celebrate our built, natural and cultural heritage.
-These programs run year-round.
+The National Trust runs a range of ongoing heritage programs that align with our mission, to inspire the community to appreciate, conserve and celebrate its diverse natural, cultural, social and Indigenous heritage.
+Our vision is that our diverse heritage is protected and respected, contributing to strong, vibrant and prosperous communities.

 Related content section